ZerBea/hcxtools/README.md

 * detailed knowledge of key derivation functions

-* detailed kowlege of Linux
+* detailed knowledge of Linux

 * Linux (recommended Arch Linux, but other distros should work, too (no support for other distributions).